This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Jump to:

-If you’re not from the South or England, you probably were not raised on tea cakes, do not be alarmed.
-Like most Southern recipes, they only take a few ingredients, patience, and love to make a fantastic dessert.
+If you’re not from the South or England, you probably were not raised on tea cakes.
+Do not be alarmed.
+Like most Southern recipes, tea cakes only require a few ingredients, patience, and love to make a fantastic dessert.

 Growing up, tea cakes weren’t even a thing.
 I even called my dad to ask him if he ever had them, and he said never.

-However, after developing this tea cake recipe, my children will not have the same story.
-This recipe is nothing like the old fashioned tea cakes, and it’s not my grandmother’s recipe.
-It just became part of my family’s recipes, and I hope these delicious southern tea cake cookies become part of your family.
+However, my children will not have the same story after developing this tea cake recipe.
+This recipe is nothing like old-fashioned Southern tea cakes, and it’s not my grandmother’s recipe.
+It just became part of my family’s recipes, and I hope these delicious Southern tea cake cookies become part of your family.

-To make these superb tea cakes, you will need the following key ingredients:
+To make this Southern tea cakes recipe, you will need the following key ingredients:

 Butter

-The foundation of an amazing cookie is butter.
+Butter is the foundation of an amazing cookie.
 Only use unsalted butter to control the amount of salt in your baking and cooking.

 Granulated Sugar and Light Brown Sugar